TMC takes patient safety very seriously.

 - Wash your hands frequently and ask your visitors and caregivers to do the same.

-- Make sure your caregiver checks your identification before administering medications, treatments, or procedures to you.
+- Make sure your caregiver checks your identification before administering medications, treatments or procedures.

 - Bring a family member or friend with you to the hospital and all medical visits to help write down information and ask questions.